openintents/cloudsync/README.md

 OI Cloud Sync

-The aim of the project is to provide sync sevice to other OI apps using Google AppEngine infrastructure.
+The aim of the project is to provide sync services to other OI apps using the Google AppEngine infrastructure.